E-goi/EgoiPushLibraryIOS/README.md

-# What's new in version 2.3.0?
+# What's new in version 2.3.2?

 ### MINOR

-#### Geolocation period
+#### Notification payload

-You can now define a period for when the notification can be displayed (through E-goi's platform).
+Added mailing_id to event payload request to add more detail into subscriber activity when they receive a push notification

 # EgoiPushLibrary